 Being able to live the life I do and call myself a Penetration Tester is a dream come true.
 To be able to sit down and poke and prod at something, trying to find a way in, trying to find a problem, there is nothing else that can reproduce that emotion.
 I have been fortunate enough to speak at a few different security conferences, including DEFCON.

 [typical] The ability to give back to this community for everything it has given me throughout my life gives me immense pride and purpose. [/typical]

-Outside of the confines of code, pixels and mbps, I enjoy riding my motorcycle, being a food critic with my lovely fiance, and watching almost anything Cyberpunk related.
+Outside of the confines of code, pixels, and Mbps, I enjoy riding my motorcycle, being a wannabe food critic with my lovely fiance, and watching almost anything Cyberpunk related.

-At the end of each day, I try and be humble to myself, to be grateful for what I have and for the opprotunies that have been presented to me.
+At the end of each day, I try and be humble to myself, to be grateful for what I have and for the opportunities that have been presented to me.

-I also like to think that if kid me could see what I get to do everything that it would blow his freaking mind.
+I also like to think that if kid me could see what I get to do everyday that it would blow his freaking mind.